raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

 "So," The Carpenter asked, "I am to write an algorithm that takes a possibly infinite stream of..."

 Christine interrupted.
 "To save time, we have written a template of the solution for you.
-Fill in the blank."
+Fill in the blanks."
 Christine quickly scribbled on the whiteboard:

 {% highlight javascript %}
 const Game = (size =  Math.floor(Math.random() * 8) + 8) => {